Pearwasps/pr-whatever-you-want/README.md

 ## General guidlines
 If you make incredibly large additions to a program, please make it into a separate file.
-Smaller things like adding fork bomb functionality to my GUI bomb doesn't require making a separate file.
+Smaller things like Applebees don't require being a separate file.
+Just get rid of them.
+Get them the fuck out of here.
+Nobody deserves to see the terror that is Applebees.
+Pearwasps shall reign supreme.